DevvAlchemy/DevvAlchemy/README.md

 - 👋 Hi, I’m @DevvAlchemy
 - 👀 I’m interested in ...
-Terminal(really cool functions and tool)
+Web&Mobile Development
 - 🌱 I’m currently learning ...
 Version Control and collaboration
 - 💞️ I’m looking to collaborate on ... anything that will sharpen my dev skills
 - 📫 How to reach me? ... stretch your arms